Introduction

 Rework should be done, some things may slightly change.
 Video on DoT coming soon™

+What is DoT and why use it?
 Damage over time, or “DoT” is using moves like curse and salt cure to do damage.
 These moves deal a set amount of damage and that bypasses the protection tokens.
 DoT is the easiest endless build to learn and very effective.
 Easy to learn does not mean its bad.

+How to build DoT?
+For DoT you need 2 pokemon, one of them is called a boss killer and the other is a support.
+Both of these mons need to have sturdy, either as passive or ability.
 The boss killer is the pokemon that sets up all the DoT’s, it is recommended for this pokemon to have an ability or passive that helps them get it off, sturdy is a must to be able to live a hit.
 Purifying salt is useful as it makes the mon not be able to inflicted with status conditions, mainly paralysis so you cant get fully paralysed and not get leech seed off.
 On an electric boss killer inner focus is ideal, being electric type the pokemon cannot get paralysed and inner focus stops them from being flinched so nothing can stop them from getting leech seed off.
+These are some good pokemon to start with if you are going to play DoT.

-Yamask, it has the passive purifying salt, a low HP stat of 38, its a ghost type, gets curse and protect via level up, you dont need any egg moves to use it, yamask has shiny variants and is only costs 3 points.
+Yamask , it has the passive purifying salt, a low HP stat of 38, its a ghost type, gets curse and protect via level up, you dont need any egg moves to use it, yamask has shiny variants and is only costs 3 points.
 Since it has purifying salt as passive once you get the moveset done you just need to fuse to any wild pokemon with the sturdy ability.

-Pyukumuku, they also have purifying salt as passive, a low HP stat of 55, they get curse via level up and for egg moves they have salt cure and Baneful Bunker (protect like move).
+Pyukumuku , they also have purifying salt as passive, a low HP stat of 55, they get curse via level up and for egg moves they have salt cure and Baneful Bunker (protect like move).
 Pyukumuku also has shiny variants and costs 2 points.
 Being a non ghost type you will need to find a tera ghost shard and give it to them.
 Since it has purifying salt as passive once you get the moveset done (all it needs is leech seed) you just need to fuse to any wild pokemon with the sturdy ability.

 Spikey ear Pichu (not normal pichu) , spikey ear pichu has sturdy as the passive, low HP stat of 20, being an electric type it cannot be paralysed, it gets protect and curse both as common tms.
 Since its electric type it does not need purifying salt to stop paralysis so we can get a different ability, the best one for pichu is inner focus as it makes pichu not get flinched and that means nothing can stop it from getting leech seed off.
 The best mon to fuse with pichu is Annihilape as its a ghost secondary and can have inner focus.